addyosmani/backbone-fundamentals/backbone-fundamentals.md

 Developers commonly use libraries like Backbone.js to create single-page applications (SPAs).
 SPAs are web applications that load into the browser and then react to data changes on the client side without requiring complete page refreshes from the server.

-Backbone mature, popular and has both a vibrant developer community as well as a wealth of plugins and extensions available that build upon it.
+Backbone is mature, popular, and has both a vibrant developer community as well as a wealth of plugins and extensions available that build upon it.
 It has been used to create non-trivial applications by companies such as Disqus, Walmart, SoundCloud and LinkedIn.

-Backbone focuses on giving you with helpful methods for querying and manipulating your data rather than re-inventing the JavaScript object model.
-It's a library rather than a framework that plays well with others and scales well, from embedded widgets to large-scale applications.
+Backbone focuses on giving you helpful methods for querying and manipulating your data rather than re-inventing the JavaScript object model.
+It's a library, rather than a framework, that plays well with others and scales well, from embedded widgets to large-scale applications.

 As it's small, there is also less your users have to download on mobile or slower connections.
 The entire Backbone source can be read and understood in just a few hours.